tisztamo/Junior/doc/web.md

 - **Roll Back to Last Commit button**: If you made a mistake or aren't happy with the changes, click this button to revert to the last commit.

 - **Terminal**: Displays the output of your command execution.
 It's a simple console that shows the progress of the task.

+For a more detailed guide on using the web interface, refer to our video tutorial [here](https://youtu.be/W_iwry8uT7E).

 Remember, you can always refer to your `prompt.yaml` file to modify the task details or attention mechanism.